-While this trait can be absolutely stunning, there is nothing wrong with having an Australian Shepherd puppy with two of the same beautiful eyes, either.
+While this trait can be absolutely stunning, there’s nothing wrong with having an Australian Shepherd puppy with two of the same beautiful eyes, either.

 Some Australian Shepherd Puppies Are Tail-less

 If you’ve ever seen an Australian Shepherd, you might have noticed their tail either looked like a small nub or didn’t even exist.
-While your first instinct may to shame the owner for tail-docking, that’s not always the reason Aussie puppies don’t have tails.
+While your first instinct may to shame the dog parent for tail-docking, that’s not always the reason Aussie puppies don’t have tails.